8 exceptional insights on the present and future of PLM a talk with Prof. Jörg W. Fischer and Christoph Golinski

 Against this background, I think we will see a very interesting change in IT departments, as the classic system and installation mindset no longer has a future.
 CIOs and IT managers will then have to ask themselves what their future role will be.

-In the implementation support of PLM projects, you highlight your experience with Siemens Teamcenter.
+In the implementation support of PLM projects, you leverage your experience with Siemens Teamcenter stands out.
 Is this an exclusive partnership or do you also support projects from other PLM system manufacturers?

 Of course, as a former Tecnomatix employee who came to Siemens via UGS, I owe a lot to Siemens.
 In addition, I have a strong network in Siemens Industrie Software and will always be very friendly with them.

 However, it would be unforgivable for the standard of my consulting if I did not deal intensively with different PLM, ERP, MES and CRM systems.

 One should also not close one's eyes to the fact that there are some very good providers in the PLM area who have great PLM systems.

 I see my task in helping my customers to find the suitable system for the respective application.
 To do this, it is necessary to transparently compile the many very different criteria that form the basis for such a decision in order to then arrive at a suitable selection.

 Because it's all the rage right now, how do you rate the cooperation between Siemens and SAP one?
 SAP, according to some publications, will sell Teamcenter in the future and no longer focus so much on the development of its own SAP PLM.